manosbatsis/corda5-testutils/README.md

 Using Github for your CI?
 Check out [corda5-cli-action](https://github.com/manosbatsis/corda5-cli-action).

+## Examples

+You can find a complete example built on top of CSDE at the [CSDE-cordapp-integration-testing](https://github.com/manosbatsis/CSDE-cordapp-integration-testing) repo.
+There is also a relevant Medium article [here](https://medium.com/@manosbatsis/corda5-integration-testing-4e98d6a195cd).

 ## Feedback

 Issues, PRs etc. welcome.
 You can also try pinging me on https://cordaledger.slack.com